monome/docs/grid/grid-modular.md

 Though these modules are [discontinued](/docs/legacy), they each have a rich afterlife.

-- varibright + monobright grids supported
+- varibright and monobright grids supported
 - 64 (8x8) supported
 - 128 (8x16) preferred
 - 256 (16x16) supported